autumnmarin/Ames/README.md

 ## **📊 Model Performance**

+For an explanation of RMSE and R2 (R-Squared), [READ THIS.](https://github.com/autumnmarin/ML_Decoded/blob/main/README.md)

 Feature engineering **consistently improved RMSE across models**, with the strongest gains in **linear regression and gradient boosting models**.

 | Model | RMSE Before | RMSE After  |